VICMEND/UVIC/SENG265-Software-Development-Methods/README.md

 End of example

+Thoughts: This was my first contact with C. in hindsight using structs and time.h among many other improvements would have made the assignment significantly easier.

 # Assignment 2:
 A python script to sort through "top songs" csv files by either "popularity", "danceability" or "energy" from highet to lowest using the PANDAS library.